MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/bulk-file-schema.md

 - When deleting a record the *Id* field is required.
 A reference to the parent entity, whether the value is a Bing Ads assigned system identifier or a [Reference Keys](#referencekeys) for the parent record, is also required.
 For example when deleting an ad group, either the *Parent Id* field of the  [Ad Group](ad-group.md) record should match the *Id* field in the [Campaign](campaign.md) record or the *Campaign* field of the  [Ad Group](ad-group.md) record should match the *Campaign* field in the [Campaign](campaign.md) record.
 If both are provided then the *Parent Id* field of the  [Ad Group](ad-group.md) record ([Reference Keys](#referencekeys)) is ignored.

 - With a few exceptions the result file will only include the columns that you uploaded.
 For example if you upload a new [Ad Group Negative Keyword](ad-group-negative-keyword.md) without the *Id* column header, then the result file will not include the assigned identifier for the new negative keyword.
 The bulk file should contain the *Id* column; however, you should leave the *Id* empty for each new [Ad Group Negative Keyword](ad-group-negative-keyword.md).
 The exceptions to this rule are campaigns, ad groups, ads, and keywords in which case the result file will contain all columns regardless of the uploaded columns.

+## <a name="update-delete-value"></a>Update with delete_value
+To remove an existing setting, you should not write an empty string ("") to the Bulk file because such strings are ignored by the Bulk service.
+Use the reserved "delete_value" string to delete or reset the value of an optional field.
+- If you use the reserved "delete_value" string in an optional field, the previous setting will be deleted.
+For example if you set the [Custom Parameter](ad-group.md#customparameter) field of the [Ad Group](ad-group.md) record to "delete_value", all previous custom parameters will be deleted from the ad group.
+Likewise if you set the [Tracking Template](ad-group.md#trackingtemplate) field of the [Ad Group](ad-group.md) record to "delete_value", the previous tracking template will be deleted from the ad group.
+- The Bing Ads SDKs for .NET, Java, and Python automatically write "delete_value" where applicable.
+For more details see [Bulk Service Manager - Update with delete_value](../guides/sdk-bulk-service-manager.md#update-delete-value).

+If you use "delete_value" in required fields, please note the following.
+- If you use the reserved "delete_value" string in place of a required primitive value, it will be ignored.
+Although the field was not updated, the "delete_value" string will be passed through via the upload results file.
+For example if you set the [Ad Group](ad-group.md#adgroup) field (ad group name) of the [Ad Group](ad-group.md) record to "delete_value", the ad group's name would not be updated.
+- If you use the reserved "delete_value" string in place of a required value set, the field will be updated to the default value, and the results file will reflect that change.
+For example if you set the [Network Distribution](ad-group.md#networkdistribution) field of the [Ad Group](ad-group.md) record to "delete_value", then the ad group's network distribution would be set to *OwnedAndOperatedAndSyndicatedSearch* and the upload results file would reflect the same.

 ## <a name="referencekeys"></a>Reference Keys
 When referring to a preceding record in the bulk file that does not yet have an assigned Bing Ads identifier, you may use either a logical reference key or negative reference key depending on the record type.